dsec-capital/zorro-fix/README.md

     - OrderCancelReplaceRequest
     - ExecReport (in)

-The project heavily relies on the [QuickFix](https://quickfixengine.org) open source library.
+The project depends on the [QuickFix](https://quickfixengine.org) open source library.
 Performance-wise it is not as fast as commercial FIX implementations but provides a straightforward API and application framework to develop FIX based server and client applications.
-Some of the core building blocks, for example of the FIX server, are inspired from their examples.
+Some of the core building blocks and `fix_sumulation_server` are inspired from their examples.

-Neigher the FIX client plugin nor the FIX server are complete.
+Neither the FIX client plugin nor the FIX server are complete.
 Edge cases and errors and rejects are currently only handled in a rudimentary manner.

-Contributions and feedback is very welcome.
+Contributions and feedback are very welcome.

 ## Quick Start Tutorial